 Best Dental Assistant Schools in New Mexico

-If you're ready to start a hands-on healthcare career without spending years in school, becoming a dental assistant is worth a close look.
-In New Mexico, you can train for this role in under a year through accredited trade or community college programs.
-Choosing the right school is the first step toward working in a dentist's office, orthodontic clinic, or other oral health setting.
+If you’re ready to start a hands-on healthcare career without spending years in school, becoming a dental assistant is worth a close look.
+In New Mexico, you can train for this role in about a year through accredited trade or community college programs.
+Choosing the right school is the first step toward working in a dentist’s office, orthodontic clinic, or other oral health setting.

-What Dental Assistants Do in New Mexico
+What dental assistants do in New Mexico

 Dental assistants work alongside dentists, preparing patients, sterilizing instruments, taking X-rays, and keeping records organized.
 In New Mexico, some dental assistants can perform expanded functions after additional training and certification.